diogovenade/ia-patient-allocation/README.md

-# IA - Artificial Intelligence Project 1
+# IA Project 1 - Generating balanced workload allocations in hospitals (Grade: 20/20)

 To run this program, it is necessary to install the pymoo package with the following command.